Are you looking for a new art project you can do together with your children or loved one?

 These sculptures are a great way to decorate your house with a meaningful item.

-Let’s take a closer look at how to make a hand mold at home.
+Let’s take a closer look at how to make a cast of your hand.

 - First, you will need to make a hand mold, which is normally done using alginate.

-- Secondly, the mold is filled with casting stone and put the rest for several hours.
+- Secondly, the mold is filled with casting stone and put to rest for several hours.

 - You can then tear away the alginate to find a perfect sculpture of your hand.

 What you need for your DIY hand mold

 1 Making a mold of your hand

 The first step of making a mold of your hand is to mix all the ingredients.
 So take a big bucket, pour in the cold water with the molding powder from the kit and give it a good stir.

 You can use a whisk, spoon or even a blender to mix everything together.
 But it would be best if you don’t use that tool again for cooking afterward.

 The molding powder originally has a white color but will turn a pink/purple color when it gets in contact with water.

 The mixture will slowly solidify, so you want to quickly insert your hands.
 Normally there will be enough for two adult hands or an adult with 2 kids hands.